LIFE GROUP LEADER GUIDE

 Looking for more guidance on your first meeting?
 You can find the “First Night Agenda” on how to make your first night great on the Leader Tools page of our website. (lifegroups.northcoastchurch.com/make-your-first-night-great/) You can also listen to the audio version of the leader guide here.

-How We Measure Success Week to Week: Hearing from everyone at every meeting and keeping God’s Word at the center.
+How We Measure our Success Week to Week: Hearing from everyone at every meeting and keeping God’s Word at the center.

 Make sure you leave plenty of time to go over the Life Group Commitment Form with your group.